php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader-mini.md

        MUST match the case of file names.

-4. Autoloader implementations MUST NOT throw exceptions, MUST NOT raise errors of any level, and MAY return a value.
+4. Autoloader implementations MUST NOT throw exceptions, MUST NOT raise errors of any level, and SHOULD NOT return a value.

 ## 3. Examples